 - Over-the-counter medications

 If those treatments are not successful in alleviating your pain, your pain doctor should then move on to low risk medications, such as non-steroidal anti-inflammatory and neuropathic medications.
-If your symptoms are still not controlled by these treatments, the remaining options include:
+Surgery and other interventional treatments should generally be a last approach to treating pain.

 Finding a balanced approach